-The entry point is quantification and models for costs and benefits of DQ.
+Quantification of costs and benefits of DQ is also necessary.
 The issues are complex: multiple costs (Examples: costs incurred by data generators, data maintainers, data users and data subjects), elusive costs (Examples: how much does it cost one to receive duplicate mailings?
 How much would it cost EPA to remove anomalies from the TRI?
 How much does it cost anyone if a person is wrongly suspected of terrorism on the basis of low quality data?) and elusive benefits (Examples: how much would a telephone operating company gain if it could link its cellular and landline customers accurately?
 How much would the public benefit if TRI were of higher quality?).
-Given the complexity of the issues, a meaningful starting point is to conduct cost-benefit case studies similar to those in §4.
+Given the complexity of the issues, a meaningful starting point is to conduct cost-benefit case studies similar to those in §5.